infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 ## Description

-The datagrid component (ids-data-grid) is used to arrange tabular data in rows and columns for easier scanning and comparison.
+The data grid component (ids-data-grid) is used to arrange tabular data in rows and columns for easier scanning and comparison.
 Data grids are very configurable in both design and functionality and they can be found within almost every product/app.

 You should pass an array of objects in to the grid on the `dataset` object.
 Also pass the `columns` array for the column information.
 There are a number of events described in the events and API section, as well as the column settings.

-A Read-Only Datagrid uses "Formatters" to render cell content.
+A Read-Only data grid uses "Formatters" to render cell content.
 A number of these are listed in the API section and it is possible to create your own.

 ## Use Cases

-- The datagrid component is most useful when it is used for categorically sorting dense and repetitive information.
+- The data grid component is most useful when it is used for categorically sorting dense and repetitive information.
 Each individual item is listed down the Y axis of the chart, and their shared attribute categories are listed along the X axis.
 The resulting cells are filled with information that is relevant to the corresponding item and attribute.

 ## Terminology

-- **Datagrid Title**: The name of the datagrid optionally appearing above the grid and describing the contents.
+- **Title**: The name of the data grid optionally appearing above the grid and describing the contents.
-- **Options**: An optionally actions menu button with datagrid functionality that operates on the entire datagrid contents.
+- **Options**: An optionally actions menu button with functionality that operates on the entire data grid.
-- **Cell**: Body elements of the datagrid that contain an object's value or attribute.
+- **Cell**: Body elements of the data grid that contain an object's value or attribute.
 Cells should only contain one type of content or it can be confusing and hurt accessibility.
 - **Header Cell**: These cells contain the names of the columns in the grid and related functions like filtering and sorting.
 All cells below the header cell will hold values related to the attribute in the header cell.
 - **Column**: Cells stacked vertically that contain values relate to the attribute found on the top header cell.
-- **Row**: Each row contains one cell per column in the DataGrid, and each cell displays a single value in the bound data item.
+- **Row**: Each row contains one cell per column in the data grid, and each cell displays a single value in the bound data item.

 ## Themeable Parts